 are field rations that come with water-activated heaters and

-there are no cans to open.*C-Rations were military combat food of canned meat and bread that
+*C-Rations were military combat food of canned meat and bread that

 included paper-wrapped P-38 can openers.
 K-rations were three